eislab-cps/mbaigo/examples/simple/README.md

 - Creates a system with a single unit asset
 - Provides a simple HTTP service that returns random numbers
 - Shows the essential UnitAsset interface implementation
-- No core systems required (standalone application)
+- **Standalone application - no core systems required or used**
+- Perfect for learning the basics without ESR/Orchestrator complexity

 ## Quick Start